MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/encryption-sensitivity-labels.md

     - View, restore, and save copies of previous versions.
 As an alternative, users can do these actions in SharePoint when you [enable and configure versioning for a list or library](https://support.office.com/article/enable-and-configure-versioning-for-a-list-or-library-1555d642-23ee-446a-990a-bcab618c7a37).
     - Change the name or location of files.
 As an alternative, users can [rename a file, folder, or link in a document library](https://support.office.com/article/rename-a-file-folder-or-link-in-a-document-library-bc493c1a-921f-4bc1-a7f6-985ce11bb185) in SharePoint.

-For the best collaboration experience, we recommend you use [sensitivity labels for Office files in SharePoint and OneDrive](sensitivity-labels-sharepoint-onedrive-files.md) and Office for the web.
+For the best collaboration experience for files that are encrypted by a sensitivity label, we recommend you use [sensitivity labels for Office files in SharePoint and OneDrive](sensitivity-labels-sharepoint-onedrive-files.md) and Office for the web.

 ## Important prerequisites